MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-rbroker-framework-tutorial.md

     //
     rBroker.shutdown();

+>[!IMPORTANT]
-**Important!** This step is especially important for applications that make use of the [Pooled Task Broker Runtime](#pooled) since significant DeployR grid resources associated with that runtime will remain unavailable until explicitly released.
+>This step is especially important for applications that make use of the [Pooled Task Broker Runtime](#pooled) since significant DeployR grid resources associated with that runtime will remain unavailable until explicitly released.

 ## RTask Priority Execution